VAMOS A CHILE, AMIGOS !

 Just when the summer days are starting to get shorter, and your mind starts to ponder the ski season 3 months away, it's time to jump on a plane and take a 9 day summer ski vacation!

-We have a great depth of experience running Chilean ski vacations, and are excited to offer our a fully guided excursion in August '17.
-Three of us have spent multiple seasons living, working, and guiding ski trips in the Andes, and designing this one stirs up many fond memories of the Chilean experience.
+We have a great depth of experience running Chilean ski vacations, and are excited to offer our a fully guided excursion in August, 2019.
+Three of the cPow guiding staff have spent multiple seasons living, working, and guiding ski trips in the Andes, and designing this one stirs up many fond memories of the Chilean experience.

 On Thurs, Fri, and Sat we'll ski between Portillo and Valle Arpa Cat Skiing, both located just over an hour from Los Andes.
 Ideally, we'll go to Portillo 2 days, and 1 at Arpa, but we'll remain flexible and decide according to snow conditions.